-- Small, declining and aged population with relatively low household incomes. - Isolation from mainland Australia. - A divided community with sectors lacking trust and confidence in the government institutions on the Island. - Frequent change of Commonwealth Government Ministers and Departmental staff. - Lack of an appropriate all-weather port limiting the delivery of essential goods and resulting in very high freight costs impacting the cost of living and doing business on the Island. - Limited access to tourist markets due to limited air services to/from the Island. - Lack of access to a reliable telecommunications network. - A complex legislative framework including a mix of legacy NI legislation and imposed NSW Local Government Act modified for NI. - Dated legislation which lacks currency and effectiveness relative to today's social, economic, environmental and governance contexts on the Island. - The "State Disconnect". - High cost of biosecurity and First Point of Entry obligations. - Climate Change leading to uncertain water security given reduced rainfall and depleted groundwater impacting on sustainable growth. - Pest impacts on flora and fauna.
+- Small, declining and aged population with relatively low household incomes. - Isolation from mainland Australia. - A divided community with sectors lacking trust and confidence in the government institutions on the Island. - Frequent change of Commonwealth Government Ministers and Departmental staff. - Lack of an appropriate all-weather port limiting the delivery of essential goods and resulting in very high freight costs impacting the cost of living and doing business on the Island. - Limited access to tourist markets due to limited air services to/from the Island. - Lack of access to a reliable telecommunications network. - A complex legislative framework including a mix of legacy Norfolk Island continuing legislation and NSW Local Government Act and Regulations modified for Norfolk Island. - Dated legislation which lacks currency and effectiveness relative to today's social, economic, environmental and governance contexts on the Island. - The "State Disconnect". - High cost of biosecurity and First Point of Entry obligations. - Climate Change leading to uncertain water security given reduced rainfall and depleted groundwater impacting on sustainable growth. - Pest impacts on flora and fauna.